GazzaJ/CI-MS4-RefereE-pay/README.md

 ```
 Your Postgres database should now be ready for use.

-For our app to work correctly we need to install Gunicorn
+- For our app to work correctly we need to install Gunicorn
 `pip3 install gunicorn`

-Next we need to create a procfile in our app, and add in the following code:
+- Next we need to create a procfile in our app, and add in the following code:
 `web:gunicorn <your app name>.wsgi:application`

 ### **Heroku Deployment**
+1. To start the Heroku deployment, first log into Heroku from the terminal using:
+`heroku login -i`
+2. You will need to tempoarily disable the static files as we will set these up on Amazon AWS.
+To do this type
+`heroku config:set DISABLE_COLLECTSTATIC=1 --app <app name>`
+3. In `settings.py` add Heroku to the allowed hosts and localhost so the project can run locally and as a deployed site
+`ALLOWED_HOSTS = ['<your Heroku app name>.heroku.com', 'localhost']`
+4.
 The above steps will automatically bring you to the "Deploy" tab of your new app.
 ![Deployment](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/heroku-github.jpg)